 Learn more by attending an upcoming webinar or viewing other resources at donanuniversity.com.

 About the Expert

 Chris Scallion joined Donan in 2012 as a forensic engineer based out of the firm’s Raleigh, North Carolina office.
-He has over 10 years of engineering experience, and has completed over 1,000 forensic investigations.
 Mr. Scallion has worked in structural design, building envelope science and roofing.
 His areas of expertise include but are not limited to flood damage, construction defects and steep and low slope roof systems.
 Mr. Scallion’s other project capabilities include commercial and residential roofing, flood and hurricane damage, wind and tornado damage, water intrusion, crawlspace moisture, construction defects, structural and foundation failures.
 View Chris’s full professional profile here.